 - Spread the mix evenly in a greased or lined sheet pan before baking it in the oven.
 This creates perfectly cooked pancakes that are light and fluffy inside and slightly crispy outside.

 Serve these easy sheet pan pancakes with melted butter, maple syrup, or any other toppings you desire for an irresistibly delicious meal.
-Adding jam, fresh fruit, nuts, chocolate chips, or whipped cream can make it extra special.
+Adding jam, fresh fruit, nuts, chocolate chips, or vegan whipped cream can make it extra special.

 Leftover sheet pan pancakes can be stored in an airtight container in the refrigerator for up to 3-4 days.
 For longer storage, freeze them for up to 3 months.